How to Donate More Money to Charity without Spending Much?

 By shopping online or offline at select stores, you can donate money to charity directly.
 The world’s single largest online store, Amazon, has a program known as Amazon Smiles.
 When you register free for Amazon Smiles, a part of profits and cashbacks or other incentives go towards a charity.

 You can select the charity from the list on Amazon Smiles.
-Target, Walmart, Hallmark also have corporate charity programs that allows buyers to donate.
-You can also support organizations such as UNICEF and World Wildlife Fund by buying their merchandise such as greeting cards and collectibles.
+Target, Walmart, and Hallmark also have corporate charity programs that allow buyers to donate.
+You can also support organizations such as UNICEF and the World Wildlife Fund by buying their merchandise, such as greeting cards and collectables.

 11. Donate Unwanted Furniture